cap-java/sdm/README.md

 - Virus scanning : Provides the capability to support virus scan for virus scan enabled repositories.
 - Draft functionality : Provides the capability of working with draft attachments.
 - Display attachments specific to repository: Lists attachments contained in the repository that is configured with the CAP application.
+- Custom properties : Provides the capability to define custom properties for attachments.
 - Maximum allowed uploads: Provides the capability to define the maximum number of uploads allowed for the user.
 - Multiple attachment facets: Provides the capability to define multiple attachment facets/sections in the CAP Entity.
 - Technical user support: Provides the capability to consume the plugin using technical user.
 - Copy attachments: Provides the capability to copy attachments from one entity to another entity.
+- Create link: Provides the capability to create a link type of attachment.
+- Open link: Provides the capability the open link.
+- Rename link: Provides the capability to rename links.
+- Delete link: Provides the capability to remove links.

 ## Table of Contents